deepbeepmeep/Cosmos1GP/README.md

 2) You may try to turn on compilation with Xformers in the Video Engine configuration menu, usually compilation consumes less VRAM

-3) The original Nvidia Transformer Engine is more VRAM efficient than xformers.
+3) The original Nvidia Transformer Engine is more VRAM efficient than xformers or sdpa attentions.
 In order to use it you will need to install it first (see instructions above) and run the application with the ‘—use-te’ parameter

 **Known issue** :
 - Transformer Engine may be slow on some systems when ran on unquantized models (issue with original repo)